ktenzin1/CIS4400_OTC/README.md

 # CIS4400_OTC
-Technical Analysis of the OTC Market and Applying Knowledge and Skills learnt from Professor Jefferson in CIS 4400 to do a real-world project
+Technical Analysis of the OTC Market and Applying Knowledge and Skills learnt from Professor Jefferson in CIS 4400 to do a real-world project.
+This is a data science project where my group and I explored the OTC market data, and built an ETL pipeline using Python, Azure and Google BigQuery.
+We then used tableau to analyze four technical indicators: Ichimoku Cloud, Rate of Change, Relative Strength Index (RSI), and Stochastic Oscillator for the OTC securities.

-1)	Business Problem
+1. Business Problem

 I. Brief Description of the OTC Markets Group:
 The Over-the-counter (OTC) market is a market to connect investors with companies to trade securities that are not listed on major exchange venues like the New York Stock Exchange or the NASDAQ.
 About 12000 U.S and global securities are traded on the OTC market.
 The OTC website states, "We enable investors to easily trade through the broker of their choice and empower companies to improve the quality of information available for their investors".